 The small, yet thriving, town of Borgo San Sepolcro (known as Sansepolcro today) gave birth to this amazing artist.
 From this position on the map, in the farthest eastern corner of Tuscany, he traveled between his hometown, Arezzo, Florence, Rome and the east coast of Italy working on commission for churches and private individuals.

 However, even with all this travelling, the major concentration of his work hangs in the province of Arezzo.

 Many can name several Renaissance artists in this period: Michelangelo, Botticelli, Donatello, to mention a few.
-After a fairly recent rediscovery in the last few decades, Piero della Francesca has earned a place in the roll call as well.
+And after a fairly recent re-discovery in the last few decades, Piero della Francesca has earned a place in the roll call of famous artists.

-In the 1400’s, he was known as a mathematician and geometer writing thesis and documents exploring calculations concerning volume and shape as well as math useful for adding up taxes.
+In the 1400’s, he was known as a mathematician and geometer writing thesis and documents exploring calculations concerning volume and shape as well as elaborating equations in math useful for adding up taxes.

-It is only today that we have begun to appreciate his immense contribution to art and the painted image; with his unique background in numbers, he gave a touch of reality to his works, shying away from the gold backgrounds popular up then to add landscapes and architectural forms which would give perspective and add depth to his images.
+It is only today that we have begun to appreciate his immense contribution to art and the painted image; with his unique background in numbers, he gave a touch of reality to his works, shying away from the popular gold backgrounds to add landscapes and architectural forms which would give perspective and add depth to his images.